DevSingh98/Content-Downloader/README.md

 #### 🖥️ Website Media Downloader

 A powerful Python script that **downloads images and videos** from a given website URL.
 Handles regular media URLs, lazy-loaded images, and embedded base64 images.
+Updated to use multiple threads

 ## 🔥 Features
 - Downloads: